For much of the past ten years, startup culture has been driven by a pretty simple logic:

 • slowing expansion plans,

-• and prioritising sustainable ARR over vanity metrics.
+• and focusing on sustainable ARR over vanity metrics.

-One London-based founder described the current atmosphere to EP+ as:
+One London-based founder told EP+ the current climate is:

 “The market is rewarding adults again.”

-Top UK venture firms including Balderton Capital, Index Ventures, Atomico, LocalGlobe, and Octopus Ventures continue deploying significant capital into UK startups — but increasingly toward businesses demonstrating operational resilience rather than pure narrative momentum.
+Leading UK venture capital firms including Balderton Capital, Index Ventures, Atomico, LocalGlobe and Octopus Ventures continue to pour significant capital into UK startups but are increasingly favouring companies with operational resilience over those with just narrative momentum.

 AI accelerated the divide inside venture capital

-Ironically, AI both boosted and complicated Britain’s funding environment.
+Ironically, AI helped and complicated the funding environment in Britain.

-The generative AI boom triggered massive investor interest after 2023, pushing capital aggressively toward AI infrastructure, enterprise tooling, and automation startups.
+The generative AI boom sparked a frenzy of investor interest in 2023, with capital flowing aggressively into AI infrastructure, enterprise tooling and automation startups.

 Many startups discovered that: